theskumar/python-dotenv/README.md

 Commands:
-  get    Retrive the value for the given key. list   Display all the stored key/value. set    Store the given key/value. unset  Removes the given key.
+  get    Retrive the value for the given key. list   Display all the stored key/value. run    Run command with environment variables from .env file present set    Store the given key/value. unset  Removes the given key.
 ```